 We grow and process a selection of vibrant natural dyes, including indigo.
 We also grow a range of seasonal and heirloom cut flower blooms for market.
 Having a diverse range of crops helps to build healthy soil and revitalize the property ecosystem.
 It’s all done chemical-free and by hand.

 Natural dyes: Vibrant colour

 We select and grow natural dye plants that produce the most lightfast and colourfast dyes and that offer the most versatile range of colours.
 A lightfast dye will retain its colour well after exposure to sunlight and a colourfast dye will retain its colour well after washing.
 Our dyes are carefully dried on site immediately after harvest to preserve quality and maximum strength of colour.

 For up-to-date info on which colours are currently in stock and which are happily growing out in the field, reach out to email@example.com.
 We will be launching an online shop this fall.
 In the meantime, we would be happy to send you our price list and fulfill any orders individually.
-If you’re searching for a specific dye or colour, we’d love to know.
+If you’re searching for a specific dye or colour, we’d love to know!

 Creating colour from plants combines our deep love for craft with our desire to connect with the land.
 The dye process requires slowing down, selecting plants, sourcing water, creating a colour bath, waiting while the goods are dyed, and hanging them on a line to dry.
 It is a whole process that brings with it layers of history, meaning, and connection with the local region.